SalomePlatform/sat/doc/src/configuration.rst

 * **$prefix** reference to another parameter (ex: ``$PRODUCT.name``),
 * **#** comments.

-.. note:: in this documentation a reference to a configuration parameter will be noted ``$XXX.YYY``.
+.. note:: in this documentation a reference to a configuration parameter will be noted ``XXX.YYY``.

 Description
 ===========